-Much of contemporary life, even life within the church, is dictated by emotion.
-Should an individual not "feel good" about a sermon, it must be wrong.
-We judge people on how we "feel" about them, and thus their ideas are judged by what we feel about them.
+These wicked attitudes, having been learned from culture, are imported into the churches.
+Much of contemporary life, even life among the churches, is dictated by emotion.
+Should an individual not "feel good" about a sermon, the message must be wrong.
+We judge people on how we "feel" about them, and thus their ideas are judged by what we feel rather than by facts.
 Rather than focusing on the logic behind a choice and thinking rationally, we surrender to our feelings.
 Undoubtedly, this is a major contributor to the dearth of durability in modern marriage and is a major factor in accounting for why commitment is an increasingly rare commodity.